-Final Thoughts on What To Do When Your meditation Is Interrupted:
+Final Thoughts On What To Do When Your Meditation Is Interrupted:

 – If we can view interruptions as a part of our practice, an aspect of normal life, we can view them with non-judgment.
 Therefore, there is no reason to allow them to disrupt our practice….
-Just acknowledging the disruption and continuing with your meditation is a huge part of the discipline you are learning.
+Just acknowledging them and continuing with your meditation is a huge part of the discipline you are learning.

 – Be grateful for the disruptions as they are teaching you how to find equanimity under any and all conditions.
 By learning to see past the distraction and continuing your practice, you are shaping your character to become more focused and indomitable.